OCR-D/gt-repo-scripts/README.md

 XSLT and shell scripts for analyzing and creating GitHub pages of a ground truth repository.
 These are centrally managed and can be used by all repositories created with the template.

+Files in the format:
+- Markdown,
+- Shell scripts are generated.

 **gt-overview_metadata.xsl**
 - Analysis of ground truth, GitHub page creation, following parameters are to be followed.
     - repoBase=$GITHUB_REF_NAME